nx-dotnet/nx-dotnet/docs/core/executors/test.md

   5400000ms, 5400000mil, 5400000millisecond, 5400000milliseconds
   When no unit is used (for example, 5400000), the value is assumed to be in milliseconds.
 When used together with data driven tests, the timeout behavior depends on the test adapter used.
 For xUnit and NUnit the timeout is renewed after every test case.
 For MSTest, the timeout is used for all test cases.
 This option is supported on Windows with netcoreapp2.1 and later, on Linux with netcoreapp3.1 and later, and on macOS with net5.0 or later.
 Implies --blame and --blame-hang.

-### configuration

-- (string): Defines the build configuration.
-The default value is Debug, but your project's configuration could override this default SDK setting.

 ### collect

 - (string): Enables data collector for the test run.
 For more information, see Monitor and analyze test run.
   To collect code coverage on any platform that is supported by .NET Core, install Coverlet and use the --collect:"XPlat Code Coverage" option.
   On Windows, you can collect code coverage by using the --collect "Code Coverage" option.
 This option generates a .coverage file, which can be opened in Visual Studio 2019 Enterprise.
 For more information, see Use code coverage and Customize code coverage analysis.

+### configuration

+- (string): Defines the build configuration.
+The default value is Debug, but your project's configuration could override this default SDK setting.

 ### diag

 - (string): Enables diagnostic mode for the test platform and writes diagnostic messages to the specified file and to files next to it.
 The process that is logging the messages determines which files are created, such as _.host\_&lt;date&gt;.txt for test host log, and _.datacollector\_&lt;date&gt;.txt for data collector log.

+### extraParameters

+- (string): Extra command-line arguments that are passed verbatim to the dotnet command.

+### filter

+- (string): Filters out tests in the current project using the given expression.
+For more information, see the Filter option details section.
+For more information and examples on how to use selective unit test filtering, see Running selective unit tests.

 ### framework

 - (string): Forces the use of dotnet or .NET Framework test host for the test binaries.
 This option only determines which type of host to use.
 The actual framework version to be used is determined by the runtimeconfig.json of the test project.
 When not specified, the TargetFramework assembly attribute is used to determine the type of host.
 When that attribute is stripped from the .dll, the .NET Framework host is used.

-### filter
+### listTests

-- (string): Filters out tests in the current project using the given expression.
-For more information, see the Filter option details section.
-For more information and examples on how to use selective unit test filtering, see Running selective unit tests.
+- (boolean): List the discovered tests instead of running the tests.

 ### logger